corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-**Handling of update races:**
+#### Handing update races

-When using reference states in a transaction, it may be the case that a notarisation failure occurs.
-This is most likely because the creator of the state (being used as a reference state in your transaction), has just updated it.
+If the person who created a state you are referencing has just updated it, it can cause a notarization failure.

-Typically, the creator of such reference data will have implemented flows for syndicating the updates out to users.
+Reference data creators usually implement flows that sends updates to users.
-However it is inevitable that there will be a delay between the state being used as a reference being consumed, and the nodes using it receiving the update.
+However, there is a delay between the state being used as a reference being consumed, and the nodes using it receiving the update.

 This is where the `WithReferencedStatesFlow` comes in.
 Given a flow which uses reference states, the